19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 14. See The Antler Arch

 The name explains itself: It is an arch made of hundreds of moose and caribou antlers.
-You can visit this iconic structure just outside of the Morris Thompson Cultural & Visitors Center.
+This iconic structure is outside the Morris Thompson Cultural & Visitors Center.

 Everything you need to know about the best things to do in Fairbanks, Alaska from visiting Pioneer Park, the best time to see the Midnight Sun, the Northern Lights (aurora borealis), the Museum of the North, Santa Claus House, Running Reindeer Ranch and the best places to stay from Wedgewood Resort to Pike's Landing hotel.